Research Pods

 Molluscum Contagiosum

-A collaboration between Dr Sujata Niak's Clinic in Mumbai and Aurum Project members from WA and NSW is exploring similarities and differences between the Indian and Australian context in the treatment of Molluscum contagiosum using homeopathy.
+A collaboration between Dr Sujata Niak's Clinic in Mumbai and Aurum Project members from NSW is exploring similarities and differences between the Indian and Australian context in the treatment of Molluscum contagiosum using homeopathy.
 Dr Sujata Naik’s team is committed to homeopathic practice and research.

 Urinary Tract Infection